thecallum/wttj-case-kanban/README.md

   end
 ```

 The code on the frontend is remarkably simple.
-It simply calls the callback whenever an update appears.
+It calls the callback whenever an event is published.

 ```tsx
   useSubscription<CandidateMovedSubscription>(CANDIDATE_MOVED, {